YAJATapps/android_device_samsung_degas/README.md

-For building TWRP for degaswifi and degas3g.
+For building TWRP for degaswifi.
+Also works with degas3g.